jarviscanada/jarvis_data_eng_BrandonWong/core_java/jdbc/README.md

 # Implementation
 ## ER Diagram
 The following diagram is represented through two entities: 1.
 Quote which represents the list of quotes based on their ticker; 2.
 Position which represents the action performed by the user on a specific quote.
-In other words, Quote has the ticker as its primary key and position refers to quote's primary key.
+In other words, quote has the ticker as its primary key and position refers to quote's primary key.
 <p align="center">
   <img alt="Stock Quote ER Diagram" src="./resources/er-diagram-stockquote.png" />
 </p>

 ## Design Patterns
-The application is design such that the user (investor) inputs the parameters such as the symbol, number of shares and the action of buying/selling through the Frontend layer, and it communicates with the Backend layer to execute the appropriate command.
+The design of the application that allows the user (investor) to inputs the parameters such as the symbol, number of shares and the action of buying/selling through the Frontend layer, and it communicates with the Backend layer to execute the appropriate command.

 The heart of the application is in the Backend layer where we use the Controller-Service-Repository pattern.
 This pattern allows a separation of concern in the following fashion: 1.
 Controller describes the business logic; 2.
 Service defines the actionable task; 3.
 DAO communicates directly to the persistence layer (PostgreSQL).
 <p align="center">